The Narrows

 What about flash floods?

 The Narrows are susceptible to flash flooding because much of the surrounding area is bare rock that does not absorb water.
 During storms, runoff is funneled rapidly into the Narrows.
-During a flash flood the water level rises almost instantly--within seconds or minutes.
-Flash floods are common in Zion and hikers have been stranded, injured, and even killed by venturing into narrow, flood prone canyons.
+During a flash flood the water level rises almost instantly – within seconds or minutes.
+Flash floods are not uncommon in Zion.
+Many hikers have been stranded, injured, and even killed by flash floods in narrow canyons.

-Always check the weather forecast and flash flood potential before you start any trip in a canyon (this includes the Narrows).
+Always check the weather forecast and flash flood potential before you start any trip into a canyon (including the Narrows).
 Even if the forecast indicates flash flooding is unlikely, flooding is possible at any time.
 Floods have occurred on days they were not expected.
-Your safety is your responsibility.

 Toxic Cyanobacteria

-Park biologists have found toxic cyanobacteria in still and flowing water at Zion including in the Virgin River (the river through the Narrows).
+Park biologists have found toxic cyanobacteria in still and flowing water at Zion, including the Virgin River.
 We share updates on the level of cyanobacteria park biologists find, but we cannot monitor every area in Zion Wilderness.
-Check the current conditions if you decide to recreate in the water.

 What else should I know?

-There are many recommendations and park regulations that apply to your trip in The Narrows.
-Please follow these guidelines to help protect the park and keep yourself safe while visiting.
+There are many recommendations and regulations that apply to your trip in The Narrows.
+Please follow these guidelines to help protect the park and keep yourself (and others) safe while visiting.

 Park footer